 The social work degree signifies readiness to begin professional work in positions requiring trust and high ethical standards.
-You are expected to meet the ethical and professional standards set by the profession and the practicum agencies.
-Should it be determined you do not meet such standards, you can be dropped from the practicum and all co-requisite social work courses and, thus, be prevented from completing the social work major.
+Students are required to meet the ethical and professional standards set by the profession and the practicum agencies.

 The professional standards include the following: